Grace Millane remembered by those who knew her as a 'beautiful person inside and out'

 Today, churches across Essex, where Millane comes from, are reportedly saying prayers for the 22-year-old.

-Millane embarked on a year-long OE last month and had been in New Zealand for less than a week when she shared her first image on Instagram, a picture of herself with two friends at the Lighthouse in Cape Reinga.
+Millane embarked on a year-long OE last month and had been in New Zealand for less than a week when she shared her first image on Instagram, a picture of herself with two friends at the lighthouse at Cape Reinga.

 The trio were happy, smiling and clearly enjoying their day.